 The view to the southeast at two of my ‘To Do’ list destinations, Mount Borsato (centre) and Mount Corrigan (right of centre).

-Looking further to the southeast at an unnamed peak on the MacDonald Range.
+Looking further to the southeast at the MacDonald Range.

 Looking south at Mount Doupe (centre) and in the foreground, Flathead Ridge East.